 Description: This majestic brownstone and brick home was built around 1878 for the Ulman family and was designed by Eber Culver.
 The Inn illustrates late Victorian influences and features beautiful double doors with magnificent beveled, leaded glass opening into an oak-wainscoted hallway and parlors.
 Note the stained-glass window at the top of the steps, and rounded panes in the turret.

 220 West Fourth Street

-Description: The James V. Brown Library was a gift to the city of Williamsport from James Vanduzee Brown, a prominent citizen who made his fortune in lumber and grain mills, and was instrumental in the founding of the Williamsport Municipal Water Authority.
-The Library was designed by Edgar V. Seeler and opened to the public on June 18, 1907.
-The magnificent Moltz Rotunda Reading Room is part of the original structure and contains the stained-glass dome skylight and wrought iron gazebo.
-On display in the rotunda will be a sampling of the Library’s vintage photo collection.
-A variety of children’s activities will also be available. https://jvbrown.edu
+The James V. Brown Library was a gift to the city of Williamsport from James VanDuzee Brown, a prominent citizen who made his fortune in lumber and grain mills and was instrumental in the founding of the Williamsport Municipal Water Authority.
+The library was designed by Edgar V. Seeler and opened to the public on June 18, 1907.
+The magnificent Moltz Rotunda Reading Room is of the original structure and contains the stained-glass dome skylight and the more recently installed wrought iron gazebo.
+The library will have Victorian-themed books on display, along with a presentation about the art featured in the library.
+Light refreshments will be available. https://jvbrown.edu

 The Thomas T. Taber Museum